Implementing the Campus Revised Continuing Review Policy

 - To begin preparing for pending changes to federal regulations which will allow some studies to be exempt from the requirement to submit a continuing review.

 How will the revised policy be implemented for new studies?Most applications that will qualify for exception from the continuing review policy will be reviewed by the MR IRB.
 As a result, all applications for new studies submitted to the MR IRB on or after October 2nd will be assessed to determine whether they qualify for exception from continuing review.
-The revised policy will be implemented for applications reviewed by the HS IRB later in 2017.
+The revised policy was implemented for applications reviewed by the HS IRB in February 2018.